 9. Repeat with the rest of the dough.

 Note: The type of water is very important; the pH should be around 6.
 I usually use bottled drinking water to avoid having too much chlorine in the dough.
-The rising temperature is critical too, therefore place the dough in a warm draft-free place and do not open the oven during baking.
+The rising temperature is critical too, therefore place the dough in a draft-free place.
 Another important information is to never mix salt and yeast directly, because salt inhibits the action of the yeast. – Paola